Bread-Experts-Group/breadmod/README.md

   - [ ] Crafting/Smithing recipes for tools
   - [ ] Balance Tool stats against wood/stone, diamond/netherite for reinforced
     - Similar to netherite or diamond, faster than diamond but once again weaker in durability and strength
+- [ ] Separate items in creative tab to their own appropriate tabs
 - [X] Bread Block
   - [X] Mixin for turning burning blocks into another block
   - [X] Edible (currently multiplied by the food value of TestBread)